isabellacarrero-baptista/inst326_final_project/README.md

 # Split
 ~*by Saucy Syntax Squad*~

-Split is a game where you try to lose all your cards.
+Spit is a game where you try to lose all your cards.
 You lose cards by adding a number above or below the stock pile where both players are allowed to use.

 ## How to Play